 "A couple of weeks later, I was called into the commanding officer's headquarters, where he waved a telegram under my nose.
-Major Cohen bellowed ‘It says I should take you off of KP and it's supposedly signed by Red Skelton!
-Private, is this your idea of a joke'"
+Major Cohen bellowed, 'It says I should take you off of KP and it's supposedly signed by Red Skelton!
+Private, is this your idea of a joke?'"

-In 1934 in Toledo, Ohio, the actor who would become known to American audiences as Corporal Klinger was born.
-Jamie Farr's acting career started early when he won two dollars at age 11 in a contest.
-After high school, Farr attended the Pasadena Playhouse and was recruited for the role of Santini in "Blackboard Jungle."
+In 1934 in Toledo, Ohio, the actor who would become known to American audiences as Corp.
+Max Klinger was born.
+Jamie Farr's acting career started early when he won $2 at age 11 in a contest.
+After high school, Farr attended the Pasadena Playhouse in California and was recruited for the role of Santini in "Blackboard Jungle."

 On Sunday nights, his girlfriend at the time took him home to eat dinner with her family.
-Her family called him, "Grande Naso and Grande Culo," which he thought was a charming Italian greeting until he learned it means, "Big Nose and Big Bottom."
+Her family called him "Grande Naso and Grande Culo," which he thought was a charming Italian greeting until he learned it means, "Big Nose and Big Bottom."

 While serving in Korea, he sent a letter to Red Skelton complaining about KP duty.
 His commanding officer, Major Cohen, read the responding letter and called Farr into his office, thinking it was a joke.
-Farr explained that he couldn't have sent the letter to himself, and pointed to the St. Christopher medal which proved his connection with Skelton.
+Farr explained that he couldn't have sent the letter to himself and pointed to the St. Christopher medal, which proved his connection with Skelton.